frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🎯 **Goal** | Unified view for personalization, reduce CAC |
 | ☁️ **Cloud** | Google Cloud Platform |

+### 💬 My Experience (How I'd explain it in an interview)

+> *"In this project, I was responsible for building a Customer Data Platform from scratch.
+The marketing team had customer data scattered across 8 different systems — CRM, website analytics, mobile app events, ad platforms like Google Ads and Meta, and even call center logs.
+Nobody had a unified view of the customer.*
+>
+> *I started by extracting data from Supermetrics and the different ad platform APIs using Cloud Functions.
+For real-time events from the website and mobile app, I set up Pub/Sub to capture everything as it happened.
+Then I used Dataflow with Apache Beam to process the streaming data and perform identity resolution — basically matching users across systems using email, phone numbers, and device IDs.*
+>
+> *All the processed data landed in BigQuery, which I partitioned by date and clustered by customer_id for optimal query performance.
+I built the transformation layer with Dataform, creating a clean data model with staging, intermediate, and mart layers.
+The whole pipeline was orchestrated with Cloud Composer running daily refreshes.*
+>
+> *For activation, I connected the unified profiles to Vertex AI to build propensity models — predicting which customers were likely to convert.
+These predictions fed back into Google Ads and Meta for audience targeting.
+The end result was 5 million unified profiles and a 25% reduction in customer acquisition cost."*

 ### 🏗️ Architecture

 ```